Jaredk3nt/roldnd/World/rules_and_guidelines.md

 ###### Inter-planetary travel

 The big leap is to planet-to-planet travel.
 In this world FTL travel has existed for quite some time and is very sophisticated and safe.
-However it is not a blink, the furthest distances you will most likely travel within *The Sphere* will still take your party a week or more of travel time.
+However it is not a blink, the furthest distances you will most likely travel within *The Sphere* will still take your party a week or more of travel time (while shorter distances, which will be more typical, will likely be a couple of days).
 For this reason it is usually suggested to limit space travel to a relative minimum.
 This mainly means jumping planets should hold great significance to the plot of the adventure.

 > Having encounters or portions of your campaign take place on-board a inter-planetary vessel can be an interesting way to adventure.
 Keep an open mind while writing new campaigns!

+To take an interplanetary vessel your party must make their way to a *Waypoint* (A large shipyard and dock for space ships of all manner).
+On larger planets there maybe 2-3 but typically there is only one, located in the largest city on the planet.
+From here you may charter a ticket onto a civilian class ship which will carry a couple hundred people from one planet to another, or you can make use of smaller private ships.

+Private ships are extremely costly, so it is quite a pipe-dream for adventurers such as yourselves having one for your party.
+However a rich financer, government contract, or other such adventure may call for your party obtaining one of these vessels.
+If you do manage to get a private vessel it is suggested that you have a party member proficient in *Vehicle piloting* to make rolls for you on your journey, lest misfortune befall your crew.
+Common Shipping lanes tend to be rather clear of all manner of miscreants, especially near highly populous planets in the center of *The Sphere*.
+However, as your adventures may draw you into more empty space, or less traveled sectors you may come across some trouble as you fly.
+Your pilot should be proficient in flight, but the rest of the party may have to man the guns to take on enemies.
+Using dexterity checks you will treat battle in space similarly to that on the ground.

+> In each campaign the writer or DM will come up with the stats and number of guns aboard your ship, and those on the enemies as well.

+While the main shipping lanes *tend* to be safer, trouble will come to civilian class ships as well!

+---

+### Currency - *The Infamous Credit*

+Like every good sci-fi world, the material presence of high-priced metals is now heavily out-weighed by a massive population.
+Gold, Silver, and Bronze pieces don't quite make sense in this world so we will introduce the classic; **Credit**.
+In its establishment **R.O.L** made a standard currency for all worlds and people living within it.

+> Think of a single credit as a *Bronze* piece.
+One alone isn't worth much, so you will probably have quite a bit on your person at all times.

+While staying in the inner-zones of *The Sphere* your credits will always be good.
+However when dealing with bandits and rebels you may have to barter and trade them for goods & services.
+So it might be a good idea to have some stuff on you for this purpose when heading into more *chaotic* territory.